dl-solarity/docs/docs/getting-started/contribution/solidity.md

 #### 2.6 Constant and immutable variables

 Constant and immutable variables are named with SCREAMING\_SNAKE\_CASE.
-Internal and private constant and immutable variables are named with an underscore before the name, while public ones have no underscore.&#x20;
+Internal and private constant and immutable variables are named with an underscore before the name, while public ones have no underscore.

 <Tabs>
 <TabItem value="good" label="Good" default>